illinoistech-itm/jhajek/itmd-521/tooling-assignment-advanced/tooling-assignment-advanced-instructions.md

 ## Inside Vagrant Box Steps

 You will need to use the `wget` commandline tool to retrieve installation files for Hadoop and Spark.
 You will need to use the `tar` command to extract the tarballs: `tar -xvzf` and the command `sudo apt update` to check for the latest packages and the command: `sudo apt install` to install additional packages like Java and MariaDB.
-For Alma Linux you will need to install additional tools: ```sudo dnf install epel-release vim rsync wget```
+For Alma inux you will need to install additional tools: ```sudo dnf install epel-release vim rsync wget```

 * Change hostname of the system to include the course number and your initials
   * Use the command: `sudo hostnamectl set-hostname initials-and-class-number`